 - throughout the region to serve the local convenience shopping needs of the surrounding population. - The study demonstrates that the current scheme could be viable and importantly, does not impact on the economic sustainability of surrounding centres.
 In particular there was a strong under supply of supermarket floor space in 2007 in the shire in the order of 20,982sqm equivalent in size to at least four larger supermarkets.
 It is generally recognised that a number of supermarkets in the shire are trading up to twice the national average. - The Hill PDA report further notes that it will be difficult to achieve additional supermarket floor space in the Shire for the following reasons: - A major, full-line supermarket has an area of at least 3,500m2 plus a requirement for car-parking of approximately 6,000 m2. - Supermarket tenants will only pay a smaller percentage of rent and as such without supporting speciality tenants, returns for the developer will be low. - Demolition of existing buildings would most likely be required. - The suburb of Sutherland is not located on a main road and as a result access will be difficult for residents of the surrounding suburbs. - Hill PDA states that the impact of a retail component within the proposed development on Kirrawee shops will be insignificant.
-Inclusion of a commuter carpark would also bring additional passing trade for the existing centre.
-Further it will provide a second retail anchor within walking distance and an additional population of residents. - The report also predicts that in its first year of operations in 2014 the centre will turnover \$88M.
+Further it will provide a second retail anchor within walking distance and an additional population of residents. - The report also predicts that in its first year of operations in 2014 the centre will turnover \$88 million.